kevinhartig/files/docs/Bundled DApp Support.md

 1. Calls any cleanup function returned by the `init` function
 2. Removes all loaded scripts and stylesheets from the DOM
+3. Destroys the Shadow DOM container
-3. Destroys the security context
+4. Destroys the security context

 ## Example: Minimal React DApp